emilyc8685/sep10-freedom-project/prep/content.md

 ## Part A: existing technology
 #### Intro:
 * Education has be around for thousands of years where people belive that learning only happens in school and in a room full of students and teachers.
-* People belive technology can have a negative imapct on education with the use of AI, social media, and video games but there more technology out there that can be very useful.
+* People belive technology can have a negative imapct on education with the use of AI, social media, and video games but there more technology out there that can be very useful in education.
 * Although these people dont realize there are many ways people can learn even with the use of technology!
 * Technology has changed education for the longest time which people dont know about.
 There are new softwares, gadgets, and equipemnt that improves the learning process.